Oswald

 #Interaction and Discussion:

-Work that is labeld 'Interaction and Discussion' demands reaction and participation.
-All work in this category appears in the process of 'making itself' through its interaction with the viewer.
-In turn it forces the participant to reconsider his/her own position toward rules and belief systems that shape politics and contemporary society.
+Work labeled 'Interaction and Discussion' demands engagement and participation.
+These pieces emerge through their interaction with the viewer, shaping themselves in the process.
+In turn, they challenge participants to reconsider their own stance on the rules and belief systems that shape politics and contemporary society.

 term7 tonka.green anthropozaenta.org